rick-jennings/phable/README.md

 - Consider using Pydantic v2 for Haystack Kind objects
 - Add date range support
 - Add static method to DateTime to create DateTime objects
+- Consider if there is a more clear type for data parameter to his_write()
+- Consider decoupling the scram code from client